 “This honourable man is in our presence here today,” he added.
 “In these chambers just five days ago, you broke Parliament.”

 “What did you do Mr President?
 You laughed while the people of South Africa cried for their beloved country.
+You laughed while trampling on Madiba’s legacy in the week we celebrated the 25th anniversary of his release.

 “We will never ever forgive you for what you did on that day.”